 This chapter concerns the nature of identity criteria and the relationship between ground and facts of identity or distinctness.
-After some preliminaries in section I, we turn to formulations of identity criteria in terms of ground in section II.
-Section fundamental.
-Section IV tackles specific proposals for grounding identity and distinctness facts.
+After discussing some preliminaries in section I, we turn to formulations of identity criteria in terms of ground in section II.
+In sections III, we explore reasons for and against taking (at least some) identity and distinctness facts to be fundamental.
+In section IV, we discuss specific proposals for grounding identity and distinctness facts.